Ace the free response questions on your AP Precalculus exam with practice FRQs graded by Kai. Choose your subject below.

 Consider the function $$f(x)= \frac{x^2-4}{x-2}$$.
 Answer the following questions regarding its inve

-Inverse of a Complex Rational Function
+Inversion of a Polynomial Ratio Function

-Consider the function $$f(x)=\frac{3*x+2}{2*x-1}$$.
-Answer the following questions regarding its inv
+Consider the function $$f(x)=\frac{x^2-1}{x+2}$$.
+Answer the following questions regarding its inver

 Investigating a Real-World Polynomial Model